-Oxfam Canada is an affiliate of the international Oxfam Confederation networked in over 90 countries as part of a global movement for change.
+Oxfam Canada is an affiliate of the international Oxfam Confederation networked in 87 countries as part of a global movement for change.

 Why Women's Rights?

 - Girls are left to fetch water and firewood as their brothers go to school?

 - Women cleaning hotel rooms are subjected to sexual harassment?

 - Women farmers growing the food we eat not have enough food for their families?

 - Women stitching the clothes we wear working in hot, crowded garment factories earn poverty-level wages and have scant rights?

 But it doesn't have to be this way.
 That's why women's rights are at the core of everything we do — because to beat poverty, we need to fight inequality.